Hundreds face sentencing in historic Italian mafia trial

-Hundreds of alleged mobsters will be sentenced Monday by an Italian court, the culmination of a historic, nearly three-year trial against Calabria’s notorious ‘Ndrangheta mafia.
+Hundreds of alleged mobsters were being sentenced on Monday by an Italian court, the culmination of a historic, nearly three-year trial against Calabria’s notorious ‘Ndrangheta mafia.

-Prosecutors are asking for guilty verdicts against 322 accused mafia members and their white-collar collaborators in what could mark the most significant blow to date against one of the world’s most powerful organised crime syndicates, which enjoys a near-monopoly on the European cocaine trade.
+Prosecutors have asked for guilty verdicts against 322 accused mafia members and their white-collar collaborators, in what could mark the most significant blow to date against one of the world’s most powerful organised crime syndicates.

+The ‘Ndrangheta has moved beyond its roots in the poor southern Italian region of Calabria to exercise near-monopoly on the European cocaine trade, with a presence in more than 40 countries worldwide.

 The sentencing will cap Italy’s largest mafia trial in decades, a “maxi-trial” in which vast numbers of defendants accused of being part of the same mafia criminal conspiracy face justice.

-The court of Vibo Valentia — a province in the poor southern region of Calabria that is the birthplace of the ‘Ndrangheta — has heard thousands of hours of testimony since the trial began in January 2021, including from more than 50 former mafia operatives turned state’s witnesses.
+The court of Vibo Valentia, in Calabria, has heard thousands of hours of testimony since the trial began in January 2021, including from more than 50 former mafia operatives turned state witnesses.

+They and others have detailed countless examples of the ‘Ndrangheta’s brutality and its stranglehold over the local population.

 The accused are members or affiliates of the top ‘Ndrangheta “clan” in Vibo Valentia — one of the region’s many economically depressed rural areas where the mafia has suffocated the local economy, infiltrated public institutions and terrorised its people for decades.